danielkatz/metriq/README.md

 A high-performance TypeScript metrics collection library designed for heavy workloads.
 Metriq provides a modern, type-safe API for collecting and exposing metrics with exceptional performance characteristics.

+> **Note**: The API is not yet stabilized and may change.
+NPM package will be published once the API is stable.

 ## ⚡ Performance

 - **7.5x faster** than prom-client when exposing 1M timeseries